ps-interactive/auto-typer/README.md

 # auto-typer
 A tool for smoothly typing commands in demos

-## Parameters
+## Parameters (defaults)
-* dwellTime: Initial delay to allow you to focus the terminal window you wnt to type in
+* dwellTime: Initial delay to allow you to focus the terminal window you want to type in (5 seconds)
-* cmdFilename: Full path to the command file
+* cmdFilename: Full path to the command file (./commands.txt)
-* keystrokeInterval: The time between each keystroke in seconds
+* keystrokeInterval: The time between each keystroke in seconds (0.1 second)
-* postCommandDelay: The delay between running successive commands
+* postCommandDelay: The delay between running successive commands (1 second)

 ## Usage
 <p>pip3 install pyautogui